good-ware/js-log/README.md

 `npm i --save @goodware/log`

-If you will write to AWS CloudWatch Logs, also run:
+If you don't intend to write to AWS CloudWatch Logs, you can reduce the size of node_modules by installing modules using `npm ci --no-optional`.

-`npm i --save @aws-sdk/client-cloudwatch-logs winston-cloudwatch`

 ## Introduction